joeblew999/pb-stack/.github/README.md

 Read the Docs for now to get a feel for the intent.
 Ask questions if something seems off.

-The scaffolds for the task files and tofu are going in.
+The scaffolds for the task files and tofu are going in currently.
+We need this to rapidly develop.

 Then simple examples / playgrounds, so we can work up the code generator.

-## Doc
+## Documentation

 See [Doc](../doc/README.md) folder for Project Info.

 ## Task